Can I travel abroad during COVID-19?

 Travellers high risk 'category two' countries

-The Government has provided a list of high risk countries, also known as 'category two' countries, which have additional restrictions for any travellers arriving from these countries.
+The Government has provided a list of designated states, also known as 'category two' countries, which have additional restrictions for any travellers arriving from these countries.
 All visitors coming from these countries must undergo mandatory hotel quarantine.

 What countries are on the high risk category two list?